Stoxis/Godette-Tale/README.md

 * Music does not restart upon entering a different scene and instead contintues playing
 * Music can be stopped, changed, or paused on the fly
 * Music is generally set in the Root_Node of the scene

+# Notice of Non-Affiliation and Disclaimer
+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Toby Fox, or any of his subsidiaries or his affiliates.
+The official Undertale website can be found at https://undertale.com/.

+This project is not meant to be a recreation of Undertale the game, it's meant to be used as a platform for fangames, if you want to play Undertale, buy Undertale.